|

 between them.

-synapses.
-Chemical synapses are slower than electrical ones but
+Chemical synapses are slower than electrical

-of all learning.
+the foundation of all learning.

 On either side of the synapse, the axon